Narcolepsy: Symptoms, Causes, & Treatment

 Narcolepsy and your mental health

 People with narcolepsy are at higher risk of mental health issues such as depression, anxiety, and bipolar disorder.
-Not only are narcolepsy symptoms difficult to deal with, but disrupted sleep patterns are known to harm mental health.
+Not only are narcolepsy symptoms difficult to deal with, but disrupted sleep patterns are also known to harm mental health.
 The stigma that narcolepsy often brings can increase feelings of shame and isolation.

 Some steps you can take to protect your mental health include: